 What is burger sauce?

-Awesome.
-Burger sauce is awesome, but I should probably give a better explanation than that.
-Burger sauce is a pinky/orange sauce served with kebabs throughout the UK, as well as any English chippy worth it’s salt.
+Awesome. it is awesome, but I should probably give a better explanation than that.
+The product is a pinky/orange sauce served with kebabs throughout the UK, as well as any English chippy worth it’s salt.
 It shares some similarities with thousand island dressing, but is far superior.

-Worldwide burger sauce is referred to as fry sauce, and technically should consist of one part ketchup (ketchup was not invented in China), with two parts mayonnaise.
+Worldwide it is referred to as fry sauce, and technically should consist of one part ketchup (ketchup was not invented in China), with two parts mayonnaise.
 But it is the extra ingredients that differentiate the sauces around the globe.

 Other variants include salsa golf (South America) and a Filipino version using the ever popular banana ketchup of the country.